 As I educate myself on the link between being a caregiver and post traumatic stress disorder, I no longer feel uneasy about the issue.
 I believe that I'm more aware of how I feel and am convinced that caring for myself is more important than ever.
 For me, this means eating well, exercising, journalling, sleep and time with loved ones.

-I'm excited to change the conversation on this important issue.
+I'm excited to change the conversation on this important issue and caregiving in general.

 While there are many challenges caring for my daughter, I have learned so much about my self - I have become stronger as I advocate for her needs and I realize what really is important in my life.